IlkaK/StartAtLBBD/doku/SpringKurs/05_MVC.md

 ### What are some of the valid return types of a controller method? ####

-- Model and View object, Model object, Map, View, String void
+- Model and View object, Model object, Map, View, String, void